Carriage Return in T-SQL varchar

 –Joe

-3. Mohammed A. Fadil Says:
+3. Mohammed A. Fadil says:

 This is normal, in order to see the correct output make sure to select output to text, NOT output to grid (the grid doesn’t handle new lines)